johnnovak/gridmonger/sphinx-docs/source/basic-editing.rst

 * :kbd:`E` – Erase whole cell, including walls (we'll talk about walls shortly)
 * :kbd:`F` – Draw/clear floor
 * :kbd:`C` – Set floor colour

+Naturally, all tools are compatible with :ref:`moving-around:Movement wraparound`.

 New cells are drawn with the current floor colour, which is indicated in the tools pane on the right.
 You can toggle the visibility of the tools pane with